tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 These are designed to drive solar-powered lights:

 * incorporate a switching circuit for voltage boost from 0.9-1.5V to the 2-3V required to drive an LED (similar to a joule thief circuit)
-* accommodate a solor cell and rechargeable battery
+* accommodate a solar cell and rechargeable battery
 * have some over-discharge protection

 For the Vivian circuit, I'm using the chip in a slightly unorthodox way: